-If you have read God’s Callgirl you know the story of 64 years of my life, and it has been quite a story.
+If you have read God’s Callgirl you know about 64 years of my life.
+It was quite a story.
 Now 83, I have matured since those turbulent times.

-You would have found it easy to identify yourself with Carla because of the frank revelations of emotions and thoughts that are so common to anyone who has been abused in any way – and who has not suffered some kind of abuse?
+You would have found it easy to identify yourself with Carla because her emotions and thoughts are so common to anyone who has been abused in any way – and who has not suffered some kind of abuse?

 Education and work:

-In the end the only question will be: How much did you love?
-How much more love is there on the planet because you were there?
+In the end the only questions I will ask myself will be: How much did you love?
+How much more love is there on the planet because you were here?